Blair Atholl railway station

-Blair Atholl railway station is a railway station serving the town of Blair Atholl, Perth and Kinross, Scotland.
+Blair Atholl railway station is a railway station serving the village of Blair Atholl, Perth and Kinross, Scotland.
 The station is managed by ScotRail and is on the Highland Main Line, 35 mi 9 chain from Perth, between Pitlochry and Dalwhinnie.
 There is a crossover at the north end of the station to allow trains to turn back if the line south to Pitlochry is closed.

 History

-The station was opened by the Inverness and Perth Junction Railway on 9 September 1863 and is located at the northern end of the single track portion of the route from Stanley Junction.
+The station was opened by the Inverness and Perth Junction Railway on 9 September 1863.